 After graduation Eli Whitney alumni do remarkable work with their degrees.
-There is no single path for EWSP students before, during, or after their time at Yale.
+There is no single path for Eli Whitney students before, during, or after their time at Yale.
 Yale News recently highlighted three EWSP graduates who took three very different paths to and through Yale.

 Originally from the tiny island of New Providence in the Bahamas, I moved to the United States in 2002.
 Before attending Yale, I co-founded an emergency food relief organization to serve the homeless and the working poor in the Bronx.
 I transferred to the Eli Whitney Students Program from Westchester Community College (WCC) and often return to WCC to encourage students to strive to build strong academic foundations and set their sights on transferring to highly selective four-year institutions.

 While at Yale, I studied political science and was a member of the multidisciplinary academic program in human rights.
 My focus as an undergraduate was on international human rights and comparative constitutional law.
 I completed a dual thesis on democratic constitutionalism in post-apartheid South Africa and modern siege warfare.

 After graduation, I spent one year working with Integrated Refugee and Immigrant Services (IRIS) as an education specialist.
 In the fall of 2019, I matriculated to Yale Law School where I focus on environmental protection law and international legal instruments and continue my research with the government of South Africa.
 I am a member of the Black Law Students Association and the American Constitution Society and am currently working on Yale Law School’s access to law school pilot program, providing guidance and mentorship to underrepresented students aspiring to attend law school.
 I am most proud of my role as a father and husband and am raising three children with my wife in East Haven, Connecticut while attending law school.